posit-dev/rsconnect-python/README_ADMIN.md

 The following are some examples of how an administrator might use the `rsconnect-admin content search` subcommand to search for content on RStudio Connect.
 This could be useful for administrators to identify content that needs to be rebuilt during a server migration.
-See the [rebuild section](#rebuild) for details on when a content rebuild might be necessary.
+See [this section](#building-content) for details on when a content build might be necessary.

 By default, the `rsconnect-admin content search` command will return metadata for ALL of the content on a RStudio Connect server, both published and unpublished content.